turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 end
 ```

+#### Actual Value

 Now, what is `actual`?
 How do we ask a unicorn about its name?

-How about something like this:
+Probably like this:

 ```ruby
 unicorn.name
 ```

+So in the test:

 ```ruby
 def test_it_has_a_name